The 20-Minute Water Workout

 “Even if you lose your balance while exercising in the pool, you’ll splash gently into liquid, rather than falling to the floor,” she says.

-To get started, Lavalle recommends trying these three simple water exercises.
+To get started, Lavalle recommends trying these simple water exercises.

-- Jumping Jacks.
-With legs together, arms to side, jack the legs and arms wide, allowing feet to turn out, then bring them back together.
+- Jumping jacks -- With legs together, arms to side, throw legs and arms wide, allowing feet to turn out, then bring them back together.
 The advanced version is done suspended in water, wearing a flotation device.

 For more advanced exercises, she recommends online sites, such as IDEA.com’s "H2O Bootcamp."